In this article, you’ll learn what is a supercharger? How does it work? Types of Superchargers, advantages, and

 Superchargers are basically air-compressors they shove more oxygen into your engine so it can make more power.
 But do you know the turbo does the same work as superchargers do?

-Turbos are other types of superchargers and originally known as turbosuperchargers.
+Turbos are other types of superchargers and were originally known as turbosuperchargers.
 These days we use the name superchargers for engine air-compressor that aren’t turbos.

 Since the invention of the internal combustion engine( IC engine), automotive engineers and race car designers have been searching for new ways to boost engine power and make it faster.

 One way is to build a bigger engine to add more power.
 But bigger engines mean more weight and more cost to build and maintain, and they are not always better.
 Another way to add power is to make a normal-sized engine more efficient.
 This can be done by forcing more air into the combustion chamber.

 More air means more fuel can be added, and more fuel means a bigger explosion and greater horsepower.
 Adding a supercharger is a great way to achieve forced air induction.

 Types of Superchargers